How To Create The Best Lighting Solutions For Your Home

 - A light source above the tub is very nice.

-- It’s particularly nice to have a light in the shower when separate from the tub.
+- It’s particularly nice to have an overhead light in the shower too.
 No sense soaping up in the dark!

 I love small chandeliers in bathrooms. they add a little luxe along with a sense of humor.